Residency Program in Ocular Disease

 - The resident will detect and diagnose ocular manifestations of systemic diseases, communicate with patients’ primary provider and specialty providers, and order laboratory tests and imaging studies as needed.

-- The resident will attend weekly seminars and lectures presented by VA faculty affiliated with MBKU.
+- The resident will attend weekly seminars presented by MBKU adjunct clinical faculty.

 - The resident will receive weekly lessons or journal articles to read and review.